 In being asked vital questions it will help you know that the agency/designer understands you and will give you confidence that they see things from the right perspective.
 It is your business after all.

 The best part to this is…

 They see things more clearly than you do which can then spark more questions which reveal more of the qualities and identity of your business which can then be put in the visual form of your logo.

 It is also important at this stage to do a little research yourself in regards to what logo styles you like.
 These maybe within your industry or inline with current design trends.
 This may serve as a guild for the designer to take on board before beginning to process.

-Once the questions have been asked and the research has been done it would then be the time to get a few things established in moving forward.
+Once the questions have been asked and the research has been done you should expect these 10 things when getting a logo designed…

 4 Feedback & changes: Once the first concepts have been produced explanation of the designs will be presented and your feedback will be required.
 Changes may need to be made.
 You should be listened to and come to mutual understanding of the next stages in the design process.